-We compare the allied system ridership across priority regimes and towns under fares corresponding to base (i.e., income-agnostic) as well as refined (i.e., income-aware) choice models.
+Towns targeted for transit expansion by the MBTA in our case study have wide-ranging median household incomes, translating into varying price sensitivities.
+Affluent travelers' route choices are less susceptible to fare changes than those of low-income travelers.
+To partly account for such passenger heterogeneity, we compute a ratio of each town's median household income to the average of the median household incomes across the entire service region \citep{CensusBureau2018}.
+We use this income ratio to scale passengers' price sensitivities.
+We compare the allied system ridership across priority regimes and towns under fares corresponding to base (i.e., income-agnostic) and refined (i.e., income-aware) choice models.
 We first calculate fares using the fare-setting model incorporating income-agnostic and income-aware choice models separately, and then evaluate both fare designs by calculating (and reporting in Table \ref{T:util}) ridership using only the income-aware choice model.
-Due to the use of the income-aware model, the system ridership in the REV+PAX regime increases by 13\% on average for the towns with below-average median HHI compared to a less than 2\% average increase for the towns with above-average median HHI.
-While ridership increases across the board due to generally lower fares, the greatest increases occur in Lawrence and Lowell, which are the two towns with the lowest median household incomes.
-The lower middle-income bracket (Lynn, Brockton, Salem, Haverhill, and Framingham) sees the next-highest ridership increase.
-Similar trends are observed in the REV regime: ridership increases across all towns due to the fact that higher revenue can be achieved with lower fares and higher volume.
-The above-average income towns gain ridership by only 10\% on average, while the below-average income towns have a 37\% gain.
+Due to the use of the income-aware model, the system ridership in the PR+PX regime increases by 13\% on average for the towns with below-average median HHI compared to a less than 2\% average increase for the towns with above-average median HHI.
+While ridership increases across the board due to generally lower fares, the greatest increases occur in Lawrence and Lowell---the two towns with the lowest median household incomes.
+The lower middle-income bracket (Lynn, Brockton, Salem, Haverhill, Framingham) sees the next-highest ridership increase.
+Similar trends are observed in the PR regime: ridership increases across all towns as higher profit can be achieved with lower fares and higher volume.
+The above-average income towns gain 10\% in average ridership, while the below-average income towns gain 37\%.